 To make patties:

-Heat olive oil in a large nonstick skillet set over medium-high heat.
+Heat olive oil in a large skillet over medium-high heat.
+Alternatively, you can also sear and brown the patties on the grill, which I do often.

 |Just look at that onion gravy...is your mouth watering yet?|